 Seating Capacity: 732

 Check out the Garrick Theatre London Seating Plan here.

-Coming Soon To The Garrick Theatre
+Playing At The Garrick Theatre

 West End favorite and the Queen of British Soul Beverly Knight stars in this all-new production of The Drifters Girl.
 This musical follows the remarkable story of THE DRIFTERS, one of the world’s greatest vocal groups, and the truth about the woman who made them.